OpenRockets/web-dev-error-solutions/errors/nextjs/handling-error-nextresponse-redirect-must-be-the-only-response-in-a-middleware-in-next-js-middleware/README.md

+# 🐞 Handling `Error: NextResponse.redirect() must be the only response in a middleware` in Next.js Middleware

 This document addresses a common error encountered when working with Next.js Middleware: `Error: NextResponse.redirect() must be the only response in a middleware`.
 This error occurs when you attempt to perform additional actions after calling `NextResponse.redirect()` within your middleware function.
 Middleware functions are designed to perform a single action, either redirecting or continuing the request to the next handler.
 Attempting to do both results in this error.